cjaiwenwen/aws/README.md

 ### Installing

+* I have only tested the installation on Mac

-I am still working on Windows, sorry new to packaging :(
+* I am still working on Windows, sorry new to packaging :(

-sudo pip install git+git://github.com/cjaiwenwen/aws.git#egg=aws-0.1-py2.7.egg
+* sudo pip install git+git://github.com/cjaiwenwen/aws.git#egg=aws-0.1-py2.7.egg

 ## How to use it